geteduroam/android-app/README.md

 # F-Droid

-The app is available on F-Droid, the open-source app store.
 The app is built with the `fdroid` flavor in this case, which disabled Firebase Crashlytics reporting.
 When a new update of this app is made, it won't automatically be done in F-Droid, because the fdroiddata repository must be updated for that.